Let’s stay in touch

 With the widespread adoption of IoT, a robust 5G infrastructure will be necessary to support the networking requirements of all those devices and sensors.

-5G will set the groundwork of the ‘Fourth Industrial Revolution’.
+5G will set the groundwork for the ‘Fourth Industrial Revolution’.
 It will go beyond connecting people to fully realize the Internet of Things (IoT) and the “Fourth Industrial Revolution”.

 10. According to another report, 5G subscriptions are expected to push past 1.9 billion by 2024. venturebeat.com